Asymptotically efficient adaptive identification under saturated output observation: Problem Setup

+\begin{remark} The boundedness condition on regressors and the conditional normality condition on noise in Assumption \ref{assum2} and Assumption \ref{assum4} ensure the required growth rate of the minimum eigenvalue of the Fisher information matrix $\Delta_{n}$, specifically, ensuring that the scalar scalar $\{\lambda_{n}, n\geq 0\}$ in $(\ref{2.9})$ has a positive lower bound.
+For extension, the boundedness condition on regressors can be relaxed to allow the norms of the regressor vector to grow at a certain rate, by permitting $\lambda_{k}$ to converge to $0$ at a certain rate, as analyzed in \cite{ZZ2024}.
+Moreover, the computation of the likelihood function requires the knowledge of the noise variance $\sigma^{2}$, which will be used in the algorithm design.
+If the variance $\sigma$ is unknown, it may be estimated either directly by using the observation data (see the sentencing problems studied in \cite{judical}), or estimated jointly with system parameters by increasing the dimension of the regressors by 1, see, e.g., \cite{ke2024}. \end{remark}

-\begin{remark} Assumption \ref{assum2} requires that the nonlinear function $S_{k}(\cdot)$ is non-decreasing, this assumption can be satisfied by various classical models such as the classical linear regression model, the McCulloch-Pitts binary classification model, the one-layer ReLu network model, and so on.
-We note that if the function $S_{k}(\cdot)$ is non-increasing, the theoretical results in this paper can still hold, and the analysis methods remain the same.
-Furthermore, the inequality $L_{k}<U_{k}$ implies that the observed values of the system are not constant, which is a natural condition for system identifiability. \end{remark}
+\begin{remark} Assumption \ref{assum3} can be satisfied by various classical models.
+Below we give three concrete examples.
+Firstly, if $L_{k}=l_{k}>-\infty$ and $U_{k}=u_{k}<\infty$, then the model turns to the interval-censored regression model.
+Secondly, if $l_{k}=u_{k}=0,$ $L_{k}=0$, and $U_{k}=1$, then the model turns to the well-known McCulloch-Pitts model widely used in binary classification or the binary-valued observation model considered in signal processing.
+Thirdly, if $L_{k}=l_{k}=0,$ and $u_{k}=U_{k}=\infty$, then the model becomes the one-layer ReLu network model.
+Moreover, the inequality $L_{k}<U_{k}$ implies that the observed values of the system are not constant, which is a natural condition for system identifiability. \end{remark}